doehm/cropcircles/README.md

 the cropped images can be provided or if left blank it will save them to a temp location which is cleared when the session ends.

+A border can be added by specifying the size (in pixels) and colour.

 ``` r
 library(cropcircles)
 library(dplyr)